stoeps13/connections-doc/source/admin/plan/r_install_support_statements.md

 During the testing of a new release, HCL generally tests HCL Connections with a prescribed list of these collateral products.
 These products are designated as "Supported Products" in the documented hardware and software requirements for that release.
 Because the list of "Supported Products" cannot reasonably describe all possible configurations that a customer may need to use, this document is intended to provide clarification of the level of support that can be generally expected for the current release with various combinations of dependent products.

+!!! note
-**Note:** Although the statements in this document reflect the general level of support that can be expected for HCL Connections, the terms and conditions of any specific support offering, license or other Agreement you might have with HCL will determine the actual delivered support for the product.
+    Although the statements in this document reflect the general level of support that can be expected for HCL Connections, the terms and conditions of any specific support offering, license or other Agreement you might have with HCL will determine the actual delivered support for the product.
 Nothing herein shall be construed as supplementing, modifying or superseding the terms of your HCL license agreement for HCL Connections or any other agreement you might have with HCL, nor shall it create any obligation for HCL to deliver a level of support other than might be set forth in such Agreements.

 ## Categories of Support {#section_r4y_5nb_glb .section}